Dark Mode

 To marry a U.S. citizen, both you and your future spouse must meet several criteria:

 • Age: In most states, the legal marriage age is 18 years.
-However, some states allow marriage with parental consent if you are between 16 and 18 years of age, while a third group of states allows parties to get married under the age of 16 on judicial approval.
+Some states allow marriage with parental consent if you are between 16 and 18 years of age, while a third group of states allows parties to get married under the age of 16 with judicial approval.

 • Marital status: You must be single at the time of the marriage.